werf/website/werf.io/guides/nodejs/100_basic/40_must_haves.md

 The `Files.Get` functions in werf and Helm allow for reading committed files only.

-We plan to get rid of `--set` and `--values` CLI parameters in werf 1.3 and implement a mechanism for the strict definition and validation of allowable extarnal parameters (OpenAPI) to make the usage of an external context as safe as possible.
+We plan to get rid of `--set` and `--values` CLI parameters in werf 1.3 and implement a mechanism for the strict definition and validation of allowable external parameters (OpenAPI) to make the usage of an external context as safe as possible.
 {% endofftopic %}

 However, we understand that committing every code change during the development isn't feasible for many reasons.
 That is why werf has a special `--dev` mode to ease the development and make it more convenient.
 Also, in some situations, the build must depend on the external context.
 In these rare cases, you can configure the giterminism settings via the `werf-giterminism.yaml` file.